Bipolar Disorder

 Call us on 1300 739 531 to make an appointment

-• Phones answered Monday to Friday, 8.30am to 8pm, Saturdays 9-4pm
+• Phones answered business hours Monday to Friday, and Saturday mornings

 • After-hours appointments available weeknights to 8pm, Saturdays 9am to 4pm.